 The main aim of the TC is to bring about change in the attitudes and behaviour of community members.
 It is specifically designed and organised so that all the elements of the TC help you learn and accept social norms and develop more effective social skills so that you can function and live your life in a more positive way.
 This is achieved by its members (you) taking responsibility for the running of the house and living with and supporting each other’s recovery journey.

-The TC replicates wider society; it is structured and organised so that all members have a role to play in community life as well as attending groups, 1:1 sessions and a range of activities.
+The TC replicates wider society; it is structured and organised so that all members have a role to play in community life as well as attending groups, one-to-one sessions and a range of activities.

-Triple P Parenting programme
+Triple P Parenting Programme

 The sessions run as follows: